alebu/notebooks/stats_101/Foundations.md

 plt.rcParams['axes.grid'] = True
 ```

-# Statistical Inference
+## Probability Theory and Statistical Inference

-Probability theory and Statistical Inference are complementary tools that we use to study aleatory and noisy behaviours.
-(To be improved)
+**Probability theory** and **Statistical Inference** are complementary tools that we use to study aleatory behaviours.

-In Probability Theory, we use the rules of probability to build a model of a object we want to study, and then we use this model to deduce what is going to happen when we run an experiment on it.
+In Probability Theory, we use a mathematical framework to model behaviours we want to study, and then we use these models to deduce what is going to happen when we run experiments on them.
 This is a deductive process.

-In statistical inference, on the other hand, we observe the results of an experiment ran on the object we are studying and, after making some assumptions on its behaviour, we want to use them to learn something about it.
+In Statistical Inference, on the other hand, we observe the results of an experiment ran on the object of study and, after making some assumptions on its behaviour - in the form of a probability model built through Probability Theory - we analyse these results to learn something.

 As an example, consider a coin as a the object of study.
-We assume that the probability of landing head when tossed is 70% (the coin is rigged).
-Then, using probability theory, we can deduce other things: for example that the probability of landing tails is 30%, that the probability of landing two heads in a row in 14%, and so on.
+The landing of heads or tails when we toss the coin is an aleatory behaviour that we can model and study with these tools.
+We may assume that the probability of landing heads when tossed is 70% (the coin is not fair).
+Then, using probability theory, we can deduce other things: for example that the probability of landing tails is 30%, that the probability of landing two heads in a row in 49%, that the probability of landing 500 heads in a row is infinitesimaly small, and so on.
 This is a typical example of the deductive process conducted using probability theory.

-On the other hand, suppose you are given a coin that you don't know and you want to know whether it's rigged.
-You might assume a few things about it: for example that the probability of getting head if you toss it doesn't change over time; that the result of each toss does not influence the others, and so on.
-Then you conduct an experiment, and toss it 100 times, getting 35 heads.
-What do you conclude?
+On the other hand, suppose we are given a coin that we don't know and we want to learn whether it's fair or not.
+We might assume a few things about it: for example that the probability of getting heads when tossed doesn't change over time; that the result of each toss does not influence the others, and so on.
+Then we conduct an experiment, and toss it 100 times, getting 40 heads.
+What do we conclude?
 Is the coin rigged?
-This is the kind of question that statistical inference can help you answer.
+This is the kind of question that statistical inference can help us answer.

+### Logical Structure of Classic Statistical Inference

+In classic (parametric) statistical inference, in order to learn something out of the data we get from an experiment, we normally follow this process:

+* We assume an underlying probability model for the data-generating process; this model is built using Probability Theory, and has some **parameters** that we want to learn.
+This is essentially what we mean with *parametric statistics*: we encapsulate all the information we want to learn in some model parameters.
+In our coin example, we have one parameter: the probability of landing heads when we toss the coin.
+* Hence, we consider the data coming from an experiment as random; again, in our coin example, if we toss the coin ten times, the number of heads is random.
+* On the other hand, we consider the parameters unknown but deterministic and fixed.
+* We use statistical inference to **estimate** the parameters we care about, hence learning something about our object of study.

+As we already stressed enough, the key objective of this process is to learn some information about the object of study.
+We will always be **uncertain** about what we learn: we can never hope - if not in very trivial situations - to learn everything.
+Hence, as an output of this process, we don't only want an estimate our parameters, but also a quantification of our uncertainty about the estimates we get.
+However, because we are treating the model parameters as deterministic and fixed - but unknown - we cannot make probability statemets about them using this framework, which means we cannot quantify our uncertainty using probability distributions over these parameters.
+In our previous example, after tossing the coin n times and getting x heads, we cannot say something like "there is 50% probability that the coin is fair".
+This poses a problem: how can we quantify our uncertainty?
+The sleigh of hand used by classical statistical inference is to **make probability statements about the data**.
+We'll see in detail what this means.

-## Theoretical Foundations
+## Probabilistic Foundations Of Statistical Inference

-### Experiments, Models and Random Variables
+### Data, Random Variables and Statistics

-Usually we model the data coming from an experiment as a sequence of independent and identically distributed (from now on, i.i.d.)
+As we said, in classic Statistical Inference we treat the data we observe as random.
+Hence, we usually model the it as a sequence of independent and identically distributed (from now on, i.i.d.)
 Random Variables, $X_1, X_2,  ..., X_n$.
-We will make some assumptions about the properties of these Random Variables, and usually try to learn something about them, usually by calculating a *statistic* $t = T(X_1, X_2,  ..., X_n)$, a function of the data that summarises some quantity of information useful for us.
+We will make some assumptions about the properties of these Random Variables, and usually try to learn something about them (the unknown parameters in our model of the data-generating process); one of the ways we can do this is by calculating a *statistic* $t = T(X_1, X_2,  ..., X_n)$, a function of the data that summarises some quantity or information useful for us.
 Note that the statistic is itself a random variable, being a function of random variables.

 An example of a statistic is the sample mean: